jakubfijalkowski/kvenv/README.md

 `kvenv` is a simple command-line utility written in Rust that allows running arbitrary command with a custom environment that is loaded from Azure KeyVault.

-Note: the tool is early stage but should be already usable
+Note: the tool is early stage but should be usable already

-Linux-only

 ## Example usage
 ```sh